-- People of diverse cultures and backgrounds can share experiences and learn from each other. - Growing interest in Māori tikanga and te reo, including among our new migrants. - Established Pasifika Komiti and Ethnic Collective can grow their influence and make connections with new and existing residents. - Working across the west (including with Henderson-Massey and Waitākere Ranges local boards on shared interests and kaupapa) so our residents have a collective voice.
+- People of diverse cultures and backgrounds can share experiences and learn from each other. - Growing interest in Māori tikanga and te reo, including among our new migrants. - Established Pasifika Komiti and Ethnic Collective can grow their influence and make connections with new and existing residents. - Working across the west so our residents have a collective voice.

-What we want to achieve (Objectives) What we will deliver in the next 3 years (Key initiatives) What success looks like (Measure of success) Greater whanaungatanga in our communities to Strengthen partnerships with our hubs and houses, Hoani Waititi Marae, and other local Increased participation from Māori promote belonging and wellbeing Māori organisations to support Māori across the Whau (and west Auckland) Several Māori-focused programme offerings Work with Kāinga Ora to invite residents in new developments to form new, or join existing community groups New groups are formed and/or participation in existing groups increases Participate in and support programmes that use external funding, such as Welcoming Programmes are well- subscribed
+What we want to achieve (Objectives) What we will deliver in the next 3 years (Key initiatives) What success looks like (Measure of success) Greater whanaungatanga in our communities to Strengthen partnerships with our hubs and houses, Hoani Waititi Marae, and other local Increased participation from Māori promote belonging and wellbeing Whau (and west Auckland) Several Māori-focused programme offerings d Work with Kāinga Ora to invite residents in new developments to form new, or join existing, community groups New groups are formed and/or participation in existing groups increases external funding, such as Welcoming subscribed Programmes are well- subscribed Communities, to welcome and connect new immigrants to the Whau Participants find value in the programme when surveyed

-Communities, to welcome and connect new immigrants to the Whau, to build a culture of belonging, and to provide opportunities for our diverse populations to come together Participants find value in the programme when surveyed Grow capacity and network with partners to provide opportunities for kai sovereignty Increased understanding of kai sovereignty projects, such as those through Mana Motuhake o te Kai, and other initiatives that support this kaupapa Increased participation in kai sovereignty projects Support community hubs, houses, and other partners to help increase community resilience through climate preparedness and emergency response planning Local emergency preparedness and/or response plans are developed Strengthen partnerships and encourage engagement with mana whenua and mataawaka groups and organisations Build our relationship with Te Kawerau ā Maki and explore ways to work together on shared goals and develop meaningful engagement and consultation on items of mutual interest Priorities and ideas are shared through active participation at recurring joint hui Continue work to increase Māori involvement in local board initiatives and progress other identified actions in Waitākere ki tua Growth in attendance and participation at joint hui and other events Ensure the voices of multi-cultural groups, community-led groups, age-specific interest groups, and organisations Continue to support groups such as the Whau Pasifika Komiti, Whau Ethnic Collective, Whau Seniors Providers Network, and Whau Youth Board and enable them to further build their capacity Groups grow in numbers and deliver more events and activities for themselves representing people with disabilities are heard Develop stronger relationships with region-wide ethnic organisations such as the Waitākere Ethnic Board and region-wide disability organisations and disability initiatives based within the Whau, e.g. Disability Connect, NZ Disability Services Network Greater awareness of the needs of diverse communities Greater civic engagement and participation Find new ways to engage with our communities in every neighbourhood (Avondale, Blockhouse Bay, Fruitvale, Glenavon, Glendene, Green Bay, Kelston, New Lynn, New Windsor, and Rosebank) and involve individuals and groups, especially those generally underrepresented, in Greater local board membe participation and/or representation at community-based events and clinics civic initiatives and democratic processes Feedback is received community

-Feedback is received through different formats and mechanisms from a greater cross-section of the
+· · · · · · · · · · · · · · · · · · · Grow capacity and network with partners to provide opportunities for kai sovereignty Increased understanding of kai sovereignty projects Increased participation in kai sovereignty projects Support community hubs, houses, and other partners to help increase community resilience through climate preparedness and emergency response planning Local emergency preparedness and/or response plans are developed Strengthen partnerships and encourage engagement with mana whenua and mataawaka groups and organisations Build our relationship with Te Kawerau ā Maki and explore ways to work together on shared goals and develop meaningful engagement and consultation on items of mutual interest Priorities and ideas are shared through active participation at recurring joint hui Continue work to increase Māori involvement in local board initiatives and progress other identified actions in Waitākere ki tua Growth in attendance and participation at joint hui and other events Ensure the voices of multi-cultural groups, community-led groups, and organisations Continue to support groups such as the Pasifika Komiti, Ethnic Collective, Seniors Providers Network, and Whau Youth Board and enable them to further build their capacity Groups grow in numbers and deliver more events and activities for themselves representing people with disabilities are heard Develop stronger relationships with region-wide ethnic organisations such as the Waitākere Ethnic Board and region-wide disability organisations and disability initiatives based within the Whau, e.g. Disability Connect, NZ Disability Services Network Greater awareness of the needs of diverse communities Greater civic engagement and participation Find new ways to engage with our communities and involve individuals and groups, especially those generally underrepresented, in civic initiatives and democratic processes Greater local board member participation and/or representation at community-based events and clinics Feedback is received through different formats and mechanisms from a greater cross-section of the community